Future state concept for the scheduling tool.

 Original weekly scheduling interface.

 The original interface threw way too much information at experts all at once.
-A lot of it—especially the long introductory text at the top—would work better in an email or during training, not when someone's trying to actually schedule their hours.
+A lot of it—especially the long introductory text—would work better in an email or during training, not when someone's actually scheduling hours.

 First iteration with requirements content moved from instructions screen to scheduling interface.